Trace (linear algebra): Trace as the sum of eigenvalues

 where λ_{1}, ..., λ_{n} are the eigenvalues of A counted with multiplicity.
 This holds true even if A is a real matrix and some (or all) of the eigenvalues are complex numbers.
 This may be regarded as a consequence of the existence of the Jordan canonical form, together with the similarity-invariance of the trace discussed above.

 Trace of commutator

 When both A and B are n × n matrices, the trace of the (ring-theoretic) commutator of A and B vanishes: tr([A, B]) = 0, because tr(AB) = tr(BA) and tr is linear.
 One can state this as "the trace is a map of Lie algebras gl_{n} → k from operators to scalars", as the commutator of scalars is trivial (it is an Abelian Lie algebra).
 In particular, using similarity invariance, it follows that the identity matrix is never similar to the commutator of any pair of matrices.

-Conversely, any square matrix with zero trace is a linear combinations of the commutators of pairs of matrices.
+Conversely, any square matrix with zero trace is a linear combination of the commutators of pairs of matrices.
 Moreover, any square matrix with zero trace is unitarily equivalent to a square matrix with diagonal consisting of all zeros.